tcnksm/vagrant-pushover/README.md

 Nofication is not send unless add this configuration.
 You can set other parameters here, check pushover API documentation [here](https://pushover.net/api).

-## When notification is sent
+## When notification is sent ?

-Notification is sent in below cases.
+Notification is sent after below commands.

 - `vagrant up`
     - When machine is not yet provisioned.